yishnu96/kashi/temples/bhairav-temples/kapal-bhairav.md

 tags:

   - bhairav
-  - temples
-  - others
+  - temple
   - ashta_bhairav

 ---

 # Kapal Bhairav (Laat Bhairav)

-Kapal Bhairav stands as the fourth guardian among the sacred Ashta Bhairavas of Kashi, marking the exact spot where Lord Kaal Bhairav was liberated from the sin of Brahma Hatya.
+Kapal Bhairav stands as the fourth guardian among the sacred **[Ashta Bhairava](/temples/tags/ashta-bhairav)**s of Kashi, marking the exact spot where Lord Kaal Bhairav was liberated from the sin of Brahma Hatya.
 Located in the remote Alaipur area, this ancient temple represents one of the most significant yet forgotten sacred sites in Varanasi, where the severed head of Lord Brahma finally fell from Bhairav's hand, granting him mukti from his cosmic burden.

+### Key Facts
+- Kapal Bhairav is the efficiency specialist among **[Ashta Bhairava](/temples/tags/ashta-bhairav)** who eliminates unproductive work and wasted efforts.
+- He specializes in ending all thankless work and redirecting your energy toward fruitful, meaningful actions.
+- Connected to the sun element, he represents life force, vitality, and the illuminating wisdom that guides right action.
+- His worship follows the goal-oriented Rajasik approach, perfect for those seeking efficiency and tangible results.
+- He activates various chakras to optimize your performance and ensure maximum productivity in all endeavors.
+- He blesses devotees with Dhairya Lakshmi, granting patience, stability, and the persistent effort needed for success.
+- His energy is intense and requires an experienced teacher since he deals with profound concepts of death and rebirth.
+- He guards the northwest direction with transformative energy, ensuring all efforts lead to meaningful outcomes.
+- He appears as a shining yellow-complexioned deity who rides a majestic elephant and carries a thunderbolt and noose.

 ## Temple Essentials